 ‘Home sweet home’: is it your place to relax, have fun and be nourished?

-You might have a work or study area where tension builds up.
+You might have a work or study area where tension has been building up.
 And then there’s your kitchen with all the cooking smells.
-Plus your bedroom where you want it to be a relaxing place of rest.
+Plus your bedroom where you want it to be a relaxing place of rest, perhaps to have some time away from busy family life.

 We sometimes take things for granted or focus on stories of things that are wrong with our homes.